PYSX-Physix/MileStop-Algorithim/README.md

 ## Licences

 MileStop is a paid service if you're planning to use this product for commerical use.
 In non-commercial use cases the algorithim is free to use.
+If you'd like to view the licence you can view it [here](https://github.com/PYSX-Physix/MileStop-Algorithim?tab=License-1-ov-file).